sframe-wg/sframe/draft-ietf-sframe-enc.md

 ## Key Management

-Key exchange mechanism is out of scope of this document, however every client MUST change their keys when new clients joins or leaves the call for "Forward Secrecy" and "Post Compromise Security".
+Key exchange mechanism is out of scope of this document, however every client SHOULD change their keys when new clients joins or leaves the call for "Forward Secrecy" and "Post Compromise Security".

 ## Authentication tag length